-Avocados are known as a superfood.
+Avocados are considered a superfood.
 They contain powerful health benefits and are prized for their high nutrient value.
 Loaded with healthy fats, fiber and numerous important nutrients, it’s no wonder avocados are extremely popular among health-conscious individuals.

 As well, this avocado salad also contains hydrating, low-calorie cucumbers.
 Cumbers contain various antioxidants, several important vitamins and minerals, and have numerous health benefits.

-The exact number of calories in an avocado salad will depend entirely on the recipe and specific ingredients used.
+The exact number of calories in this salad recipe with avocado will depend entirely on the recipe and specific ingredients used.
 This Avocado Cucumber Salad serves four people and has approximately 320 calories per serving.

-If you love avocados then you are going to go nuts over this creamy cucumber salad!
-Fresh, fabulous and 100% satisfying, you are going to want this salad in your recipe rotation all summer long!
+If you love avocado in salad, you will go nuts over this creamy cucumber avocado salad!
+Fresh, fabulous and 100% satisfying, you are going to want this creamy, fresh salad in your recipe rotation all summer long!